 Thomas James Leasor was born at Erith, Kent, on December 20 1923 and educated at the City of London School.
 On leaving school, whilst waiting to join the army, he had his first foray into journalism, as a cub scout reporter for the Kent Messenger.

 He volunteered for the Army in World War 2, as soon as he was old enough.
 He was commissioned into the Royal Berkshire Regiment and served in Burma with the Lincolnshire Regiment.
-In the Far East his troopship, the El Madina, was torpedoed in March 1944 whilst sailing from Calcutta to Chittagong, and he spent 18 hours adrift in the Indian Ocean.
+In the Far East his troopship, the El Madina, was torpedoed on 16th March 1944 whilst sailing in convoy HC-44 from Calcutta to Chittagong, and he spent 18 hours adrift in the Indian Ocean.
+Ten crew, six gunners and 364 troops perished in the incident.
 He also wrote his first book, Not Such a Bad Day, by hand in the jungles of Burma on airgraphs, single sheets of light-sensitive paper which could be reduced to the size of microdots and flown to England in their thousands to be blown up to full size again.
 His mother then typed it up and sent it off to an agent, who found a publisher who sold 28,000 copies, although Leasor received just £50 for all its rights.
-After being wounded in action he became a correspondent for the SEAC, the Services Newspaper of South East Asia Command, under the inspirational editorship of Frank Owen,.
+After being wounded in action he became a correspondent for the SEAC, the Services Newspaper of South East Asia Command, under the inspirational editorship of Frank Owen.
 His novel, NTR: Nothing to Report, is a semi-autobiographical account of many of his experiences in India and Burma during the war.

 After the war he went up to Oriel College, Oxford, to read English.
 There he edited the Isis magazine, before joining the Daily Express, then the largest circulation newspaper in the free world.
 He was soon appointed private secretary to Lord Beaverbrook, the proprietor of the newspaper, and later became a foreign correspondent.